Temasek-Dynamics/gestelt/gestalt_bringup/README.md

 # Meeting Pointers(23/6/23)
 - Change of mass of vehicle to 250g, and after PID tuning, it displays significantly lesser overshoot and smoother paths
 - Added collision sensor plugin and parsing of the topic to display where collisions occur on RVIZ
+- ROSBag recording for multiple vehicles to analyze them later on
+- What does DSO want to achieve out of this?
+    - (?)
+Use our own drone + virtual drones
+    - Metrics to record
+        - Maximum possible speed

 # TODO
-    - ROSBag recording for multiple vehicles to analyze them later on
+    - Upload to bitbucket (official repo)
+    - Add option to:
+        - enable/disable running on radxa
+        - Add flag for building in release mode
+    - Consider a mixed ecosystem approach
         - Look at porting from ROS1 to ROS2
             - Simulation
             - Egoplanner Library
             - Launch files
             - gestalt_bringup executables
+        - Aim:
+            - To be able to use third party libraries from ROS easily
+            - Reduce unnecessary components
     - Perform physical tests to determine physical characteristics
         - Use the actual mass in Gazebo params
             - 0.25 g
         - Motor coefficients
-            - mOTOR 6000V
+            - Motor 6000V
         - Battery: 2S 7.4V
         - Propellers: 3 inch three-blade propellers
-    - Add option to:
-        - enable/disable running on radxa
-        - Add flag for building in release mode

 ## Simulation